 Looking for the best restaurants and cafes in Kenting National Park?
 You’ve come to the right place!
-I love food, I live here (in Manzhou), and I’ve tried most of the eateries and coffee shops in the national park.
+I love food, I live here (in Manzhou), and I’ve tried most of the eateries and coffee shops in the national park, multiple times.

 Finding really good restaurants in this part of Taiwan is not so easy.
-It’s no secret that there is quite a few tourist traps out there where food is just horrible and overpriced, or where service is at best “tolerable“.
+It’s no secret that there is quite a few tourist traps out there where food is just horrible and overpriced, or where service is at best “just ok“.
 On this page, I’ll help you to avoid those tourist traps and show you the real gems.
 Read on!

 So here is a list of the best Kenting restaurants and cafes where my wife and I, my friends, (and locals) keep going back to again and again.
 The highest concentration of good local restaurants is in Hengchun, and I have a page dedicated to that town.